Spectral characterisation of inertial particle clustering in turbulence: Conclusions

 When using the Eulerian particle approach, multi-valued particle velocities are not possible.
 This is because the Eulerian approach cannot represent caustics, which implies that only very small Stokes numbers would be modelled correctly.
 Furthermore, for larger Stokes numbers, artificial diffusion and viscosity must be used for the particle fluid in order to stabilise the simulations.
 This can yield nonphysical results.
 Hence, the Eulerian particle approach can only be used to simulate a very large number of particles that are small enough so that they behave almost as tracers.

-We have seen significant differences in the clustering depending on how the turbulence is generated.
+The main finding of the present study is that there is a significant difference in the clustering, depending on how the turbulence is generated.
 For vortical forcing, the clustering peaks at an integral scale-based Stokes number of around unity.
+As already explained in \Sec{NonDimensionalNumbers}, there is an ambiguity regarding the most meaningful normalisation of $\St_{\rm int}$, and one could argue for one that would make its value smaller by a factor of $2\pi$.
 However, when we use compressive forcing, we drive strong flow divergences.
-In that case, we find that clustering peaks at two different Stokes numbers, one somewhat below unity, and the other at much larger Stokes numbers.
-We argue that the first peak is explained by shock clustering, while the second is the usual Maxey-Riley clustering (based on the centrifugal sling effect), and its Stokes number is found to be around unity if it is evaluated based on the vortical part of the velocity field; see \Fig{fig:clustering} for a summary.
+In that case, we find that clustering peaks at two different integral scale-based Stokes numbers, one somewhat below unity, and the other at much larger Stokes numbers.
+We argue that the first peak is explained by shock clustering, similar to what was found by \cite{Yang+14} and \cite{Zhang+16}, while the second is the usual Maxey-Riley clustering (based on the centrifugal sling effect), and its integral scale-based Stokes number is found to be around unity if it is evaluated based on the vortical part of the velocity field; see \Fig{fig:clustering} for a summary.

 In order to resolve shocks in high Mach number DNS, a very fine mesh is required.
 In many cases, interesting physics is, however, not related to the internal structure of the shocks themselves, but to the flows outside the shocks.
-It is therefore useful to model shocks through a shock viscosity instead of resolving them, such that a coarser mesh can be used.
+It is therefore often regarded as useful to model shocks through a shock viscosity instead of resolving them, such that a coarser mesh can be used.
 We investigated the effect on the particle clustering by using a shock-capturing viscosity to broaden the shocks.
 For the simulations performed here, the shock-broadening meant that the mesh was allowed to have four times less grid points in each direction.
 We found that the cases with shock-capturing viscosity reproduced the results of a fully resolved DNS for the first decade of wavenumbers rather accurately.
-However, the relatively strong clustering at small scales that was found for the DNS of particles with Stokes numbers slightly less than unity were not reproduced.
+However, the relatively strong clustering at small scales that was found for the DNS of particles with integral scale-based Stokes numbers slightly less than unity were not reproduced.
+In view of these caveats, it would be interesting to revisit the earlier work of \cite{Yang+14} and \cite{Zhang+16}.